 The manufacturer builds the home and that’s it.
 That is what they are good at.
 Your builder provides everything else in the home building process.
 The manufacturer doesn’t replace the builder.
 Because of the distance from the factory, it makes sense to work with a licensed contractor that is familiar with the local building codes, local vendors, and local subcontractors that they may need.
 The local builder prepares your property, brings in the utilities, builds your foundation, and does all final interior, exterior, and site work AND they are there for you after you move in!
 While building a home is not rocket science, there are a lot of details that, if handled improperly, can cost you a lot of money.

 At a minimum, our modular homes meet state and local building codes, and we can EXCEED the code for your area up to and including the 180 MPH Wind Zone requirements.
-We offer one and two story plans, cape style plans, and for those looking for a smaller home, there’s our “Retreat” collection of homes.
+We offer one and two story plans, cape style plans.
 Our floorplans are designed and engineered in-house.
 View all of our plans here.

 Some customization is available on our designs, and we are happy to evaluate custom plans to determine if it can be constructed as a modular home.
 If you are building in a coastal area or right in our own backyard of Southern Georgia, you can be comfortable knowing the building is strong and secure.